xpresserjs/documentation/xpress-mongo/events.md

-# xpress-mongo Events
+# Events & Getters
 **xpress-mongo** emits events on **Create, Update & Delete** queries ran by model instance functions.

 ## Model
 The code below shows a Model that has an `update` event registered to it. <br/>
-This model will also be made reference to in examples on this page.
+Examples made on this page will make reference ro this model.
 ```javascript
 const {is} = require('xpress-mongo');
 const connection = require('path/to/your/connection');